 I would say, "Come to Brooks."
-Our system of comprehensive rehabilitative care provides the physician an amazing array of services to offer their patients to achieve the best functional outcomes.
-The Brooks system is always looking for innovative ways to improve care delivery and serve our community.
-We have highly specialized personnel throughout the organization, cutting-edge technologies and robust research programs, which make for a dynamic work experience.
+Our system of comprehensive rehabilitative care provides the physician an amazing array of services to offer their patients.
+Brooks is always looking for innovative ways to improve care delivery and serve our community.
+We have highly specialized personnel, cutting-edge technologies and robust research programs, which make for a dynamic work experience.